libp2p/specs/protocol-select/README.md

 identifying a new breaking version of the protocol.

-As an example for a made-up breaking change, say we would like the listed protocols in the `Offer` message to enumerate the protocols that the local node does *not* support.
+As an example for a made-up breaking change, say we would like the listed protocols in the `ProtoSelect` message to enumerate the protocols that the local node does *not* support.
 One would bump the `version` field by `1`.
 Implementations supporting both versions are able to differentiate an old and new version message.
 Implementations supporting only the old version would reject a new